Why skills to improve the inclusion of people with disability matter

 - Nationwide consultations with industry and stakeholders at various stages throughout November 2017 to August 2018 with stakeholders from across a range of industries, geographies and stakeholder types to ensure input of multiple perspectives (including industry, people with disability themselves, government bodies, training providers and subject matter experts) – see the ‘Summary of Consultation Outcomes Report’;

-- Development of draft training products (3 new ‘communication’ units of competency and 2 new ‘teamwork’ units of competency that can be applied across multiple industries); and
+- Development of draft training products (6 new disability-related units of competency; and

-- Preliminary quality assurance, editorial and equity reviews, with the intention of soon progressing through a second review of draft training products by the eight state/territory training authorities.
+- Independent quality assurance, editorial and equity reviews, including multiple reviews of draft training products by the eight state/territory training authorities;

 How can you get involved?